mpbialoszewski/blog/README.md

 # CS22120 - Software Engineering Group project

+## 17/02/2020

+This was my first meeting a Project Leader.
+During that meeting I've introduced others into the way we going to use Trello.
+I also introduced others to use Git and GitLab.
+During that meeting we realised we might have missed couple of bits in the documentation regarding App Specification and need to revise it again and make notes.

 ## 13/02/2020